-In the winter when the skies are grey everything feels too dark.
-All of a sudden it’s like the nesting phase of pregnancy, everything needs to be rearranged, and made to feel fresh and new.
+In the winter, when the skies are grey everything feels too dark.
+All of a sudden, it’s like the nesting phase of pregnancy; everything needs to be rearranged and made to feel fresh and new.

-No worries with the Chalk paint on the table you can’t see the holes unless you squint way down close!
-On the old finish you saw all the holes while eating meals.
+No worries with the Chalk paint on the table.
+You can’t see the holes unless you squint way down close!
+On the old finish, you saw all the holes while eating meals.

 In comes Chalk paint.

-Painting the dining room table and the buffet table a blue started out because it was the color paint I had left.
+Painting the dining room table and the buffet table blue started out because it was the color paint I had left.

-Five years ago I bought this little bottle of chalk paint from Walmart.
+Five years ago, I bought this little bottle of chalk paint from Walmart.
 I used it on small projects.
-Picture frames mostly. it is a blue tint.
+Picture frames, mostly.
+It is a blue tint.
 Since I started this project on a whim and did the buffet table first, I had to get the dining room table to match.

 I love how it turned out and am so thrilled I only spent $50 total on this makeover.